dsambrano/good_coding_practices/_posts/series/git/2022-10-11-draft-github.md

 Follow the on screen prompts to complete the autorization.
 Here are some good default options for first timers.
 - Account type: `GitHub.com`
-- Prefered Protocol: `HTML`, reccomended for beginners, but `SSH` is great as well (my preference).
-Regardless of choice, make sure that you remember which one it will come up in the next section.
+- Preferred Protocol: `HTML`, reccomended for beginners, but `SSH` is great as well (my preference).
 - `SSH` key (if applicable): leave default unless you are familiar with `ssh` keys.
 - Authentication: `Login with web browser` You will need to copy the code in the terminal before accessing the link, holding control while pressing the link in the terminal should open it automatically.
 Login as usual and paste the code to authenticate, then read and accept the prompt.